Towards More Unified In-context Visual Understanding: Limitation and future work

 Because of the long-tailed class and object scale distribution of the training dataset, the model does not perform well with multiple small objects or uncommon classes like traffic light.
 Some typical failure cases are presented in Figure~\ref{fig:fail_seg_vis_1} and Figure~\ref{fig:fail_cap_vis_1}.
 We think a more balanced data distribution may be beneficial for the situation.
 For example, utilizing Copy-Paste strategies~\cite{copy_paste,x_paste} to expand the per-category instance pool.
 For improving captioning, a potential solution involves resampling the data or other data balancing strategies.
-We leave this issue to future research.
+Another limitation is that the model only supports one class per forward.
+Currently, the proposed model can support multiple categories by multiple times inference.
+The color mapping strategy utilized in SegGPT might be helpful.

+The proposed method can accommodate a more diverse range of in-context learning tasks beyond the scope of class-aware tasks.
+As we discussed in Section~\ref{sec:uni-repre}, the multi-modal input will be quantized and mapped into the unified representation space.
+Therefore, all modal inputs quantized by modality-specific quantizers can be modeled using our framework, regardless of the task.
+Next, we plan to extend M$^2$oEGPT to accommodate even more modalities (\eg, web page, 3D vision, heat map, tables) and tasks (\eg, image generation and editing, inpainting, and grounding), also support high-resolution image and longer output, broadening the system's applicability such that it becomes more general.